 About Tour the Towpath

-Tour the Towpath 2017 begins in Rome, NY and follows the off-road Old Erie Canal Towpath trail for 36 miles to DeWitt, NY with an option to bike to the Inner Harbor in Syracuse (additional 10 miles).
+Tour the Towpath follows the off-road Old Erie Canal Towpath trail for 36 miles from DeWitt to Rome, NY.
 There are options to complete the ride in either one or two days.

 What You Will See and Do